E. M. Carroll: Print

-In 2014, Carroll published Through the Woods, an anthology book of four original stories and an adaptation of His Face All Red for print format.
-According to CBR, this was first announced in 2011 and was to be titled "His Face All Red and Other Stories".
-When talking about adapting a webcomic to print, Carroll said, "it was difficult...
-I think it works pretty good, though I think it might be more successful on the screen, to be honest.
+In 2014, Carroll published Through the Woods, an anthology of four original stories and an adaptation of His Face All Red for the print format.
+According to CBR, it was first announced in 2011 and was to be titled His Face All Red and Other Stories.
+About adapting a webcomic to print, Carroll said: "I think it might be more successful on the screen, to be honest.
 Because page turns became really important.
 With horror comics or any sort of suspense comics, if you have a set up for a scare on the left-hand page and the scare itself on the right-hand page the effect would disappear immediately."
 Through the Woods won Eisner, Ignatz, and British Fantasy awards.

-Carroll illustrated the 2015 graphic novel Baba Yaga's Assistant from Candlewick Press and a graphic novel adaptation of Speak.
+Carroll illustrated the 2015 graphic novel Baba Yaga's Assistant from Candlewick Press and a 2018 graphic novel adaptation of Speak.
 In 2019, they published When I Arrived at the Castle, a graphic novel which they wrote and illustrated.
 In 2023, they published A Guest in the House, an adult horror graphic novel, through First Second Books.

-Illustrations for other works
+Other media

 Carroll created illustrations for the 2013 indie video games Gone Home and The Yawhg.